-- jfm-ujis.lua A standard horizontal JFM of LuaT_EX-ja.
-This file is based on upnmlminr-h.tfm, a metric for UTF/OTF package that is used in upT_EX.
-When you are going to use the luatexja-otf package, you should use this JFM. - jfm-jis.lua A counterpart for jis.tfm, "JIS font metric" which is widely used in pTEX.
-A major difference between jfm-ujis.lua and this jfm-jis.lua is that most characters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles. - jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pTFX. - jfm-prop.lua A JFM for proportional typesetting.
-This JFM doesn't have any information of character dimension (width, height, depth), nor glues/kerns information. - jfm-propw.lua Another JFM for proportional typesetting.
-In contrast to jfm-prop.lua, this JFM has informations of character height and depth. - See Table 12 for the difference among jfm-ujis.lua, jfm-jis.lua, jfm-min.lua.
+- jfm-jis.lua A counterpart for jis.tfm, "JIS font metric" which is widely used in pTEX.
+A major difference between jfm-ujis.lua and this jfm-jis.lua is that most characters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles. - jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pTpX.

+jfm-prop.lua A JFM for proportional typesetting.
+This JFM doesn't have any information of character dimension (width, height, depth), nor glues/kerns information.

+jfm-propw.lua Another JFM for proportional typesetting.
+In contrast to jfm-prop.lua, this JFM has informations of character height and depth.

+See Table 12 for the difference among jfm-ujis.lua, jfm-jis.lua, jfm-min.lua.

 ■Using kerning information in a font Some fonts have information for inter-glyph spacing.
-LuaT_EXja 20140324.0 or later treats kerning spaces like an italic correction; any glue and/or kern from the JFM and a kerning space can coexist.
+LuaT_EXja 20140324.0 or later treats kerning spaces like an italic correction; any glue and/or kern from the JFM and a kerning space from the font can coexist.
 See Figure 5 for detail.